OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

-- Third, the certificate file (.cer) has to be uploaded to Settings -> Management Certificates Management Certificates can only be accessed from classic Azure portal, if you are using V2 try to:
+- Third, the certificate file (.cer) has to be uploaded to Settings -> Management Certificates can only be accessed from classic Azure portal, if you are using V2 try to:

         portal v2 home page -> Azure classic portal -> Settings -> Management Certificates

-- In order to allow azure driver to properly authenticate with our Azure account, you need to sign your .pem file, keep the absolute path of the new signed certificate, you will need it for the **pem_management_cert** field inside az_driver.conf:
+- In order to allow azure driver to properly authenticate with our Azure account, you need to sign your .pem file:

 .. code::

     ## Concatenate key and pem certificate (sign with private key)
-    $ cat myCert.pem myPrivateKey.key > vOneCloud.pem
+    $ cat myCert.pem myPrivateKey.key > azureOne.pem

+azureOne.pem is the result of your signed cert, OpenNebula does not need you to store this cert in any certain location of the OpenNebula front-end filesystem, please keep it safe.
+Remember that you will need to read it in the host creation process.
+We'll talk about how perform this action later.

 -  The following gem is required: ``azure``.
 This gem is automatically installed as part of the :ref:`installation process <ruby_runtime>`.
 Otherwise, run the ``install_gems`` script as root:

 .. prompt:: bash # auto